aejensen/computing-biostat-ucph/README.md

 where abc123 should be your KU id.
-Previously Windows users connected through Putty, but that is no longer recommended, since 1) Windows now has a native ssh client and 2) Putty requires special changes to its standard configuration in order to authenticate correctly with KU-IT.
+Previously Windows users connected through Putty, but that is no longer recommended, since 1) Windows now has a native ssh client and 2) Putty requires special changes to its standard configuration in order to authenticate correctly with the network drives.

 ## Getting comfortable